Our Curriculum Statement

 Our Curriculum Design

 Our Curriculum is delivered through six cross- curricular themed units per year, which cover all aspects and objectives of the National Curriculum.
-These projects are designed to motivate, inspire and challenge every child.
+These projects are designed to motivate and inspire children.

 Each themed unit is delivered in four stages: